by Gaurav Dubey (MS Biotechnology)

 What Is Vivitrol?

 Vivitrol is the brand name for the injectable, extended-release formulation of Naltrexone, a full opioid antagonist shown to be effective in treating opioid addiction.
-Once a month intramuscular injections of Vivitrol deliver a bolus dose of Naltrexone in a slow, time released fashion.
+Once a month intramuscular injections of Vivitrol deliver a bolus dose of Naltrexone in a slow, time-released fashion.
 It has been shown to effectively block the effects of opioids, including euphoria, for up to 30 days after administration.4 This drug was initially used for attenuating cravings in recovering alcoholics, since the pleasure derived from ethanol consumption is also mediated through the very opioid receptors this medication blocks.4 Nalterxone was also first offered in pill form and required daily dosing–a fact that tempered patient compliance rates.
 Once a month IM injections of Vivitrol have shown much higher patient compliance rates compared to Naltrexone in pill form.
 Due to the pharmacological profile of opioid antagonists such as Vivitrol, there is no risk of dependency or liability for abuse with this medication.
-This is in stark contrast to the more standard medication assisted treatments (MAT) for opioid addiction, which include the use of opioid narcotics such as methadone and buprenorphine.
+This is in stark contrast to the more standard medication-assisted treatments (MAT) for opioid addiction, which includes the use of opioid narcotics such as methadone and buprenorphine.
 To better appreciate Vivitrol’s mechanism of action and how it differs from traditional MAT, a rudimentary understanding of basic neuropharmacology is necessary.

 The Opioid Receptor System Explained